The Nintendo Switch 2 Has Been (Partially) Revealed

 RELATED: The 26 Best Nintendo Switch Games To Buy In 2024

-Unofficially nicknamed the Nintendo Switch 2, this successor has a huge reputation to live up to.
-While Nintendo has been pretty withholding when it comes to information about the console, it has released a few bits and pieces into the world.
+Officially called the Nintendo Switch 2, this successor has a huge reputation to live up to.
+While Nintendo has been pretty withholding when it comes to information about the console, it recently offered a teasing first look at the upcoming console, confirming it will be released in 2025.

-Here’s everything we know about the Nintendo Switch 2, along with a few rumours and possible leaks – because it wouldn’t be a new console news cycle without endless speculation.
+Here’s everything we know about the Nintendo Switch 2, along with a few rumours and possible leaks.

 When Will The Nintendo Switch 2 Be Released?